Hearts to Art Home | Apply Now! | Junior Counselors | Resources | Sponsors/Donate | Press

 What is Hearts to Art?
-Art?
-Hearts to Art is an annual summer camp designed for young people 7-14 years old who have experienced the death of one or more parents.
+Hearts to Art is an annual fine arts summer camp designed for young people 7-14 years old who have experienced the death of one or more parents.
+It combines creativity and clinical care to focus on the healing power of creative play!

 What is the cost of Hearts to Art?
-We are thrilled that Hearts to Art will be offered at no cost to our camp families!
+Hearts to Art is offered at no cost to families!

 After I have applied is there anything I need to do?
-Once you apply to Hearts to Art you should receive a confirmation of your acceptance within a few days.
-Any next steps will be listed in that email.
-If you apply but you did NOT receive confirmation, please contact [email protected] as soon as possible.
+Once you apply to Hearts to Art, you will receive a confirmation of your acceptance within a few days.
+Next steps will be mentioned in that follow-up email if applicable.
+If you apply but do NOT receive confirmation, please contact [email protected] as soon as possible.

 Where will camp be held this year?